scandihealth/lpr3-docs/src/interface/accumulated-error-list.md

 The LPR system is considered a [JSON generator](https://tools.ietf.org/html/rfc8259#section-10).

 ## File structure
-The structure of an issue file is definied by an JSON Schema
+The structure of an issue file is definied by a JSON Schema